D-kn/Formula-One-Project-Power-BI/README.md

 All rights and credits belong to the original creator.
 The MIT License permits use, modification, and distribution, provided the original license and copyright notice are retained.

----

-## 🙌 Contributions
-Feel free to fork the repository, suggest improvements, or submit pull requests to enhance the report or expand the dataset.